NVIDIA/DALI/README.rst

 The NVIDIA Data Loading Library (DALI) is a library for data loading and pre-processing to accelerate deep learning applications.
-It provides a collection of highly optimized building blocks for loading and processing image, video and audio data, and it can be used as a portable drop-in replacement for built in data loaders and data iterations in popular deep learning frameworks.
+It provides a collection of highly optimized building blocks for loading and processing image, video and audio data.
+It can be used as a portable drop-in replacement for built in data loaders and data iterators in popular deep learning frameworks.

 Deep learning applications require complex, multi-stage data processing pipelines that include loading, decoding, cropping, resizing, and many other augmentations.